 - Staff unable to work but still costing

-- Reputation damaged with clients – maybe permanently – losing the very thing your business needs to operate
+- Reputation damaged with clients – possibly permanently – losing the very thing your business needs to operate

-- Loss of data and risk of large financial penalties with the new GDPR laws
+- Loss of data and risk of large financial penalties with the GDPR laws

 So what should I be doing to protect my business from these risks you ask…